 A20: Schools need to offer students OLE opportunities to participate in meaningful learning activities both within and outside normal school hours.
 However, schools need not track and monitor individual participation in ‘hour-by-hour’ manner, particularly for those activities outside normal school time-table.
 Practical strategies such as setting a school policy like ‘two activities and one service per student' as the measures to encouraging students to self-manage their participation are often effective. (to top )

 Q21: Will there be any Socio-economic Status (SES) discrimination among those learning opportunities provided by different schools?

 A21: Programmes or activities organised by schools for OLE should cater for students with different SES while in schools, financial subsidies should be sought for students from low SES to ensure equal access among all students.
-No students should, therefore, be deprived from participating in an activity for financial reason and expensive programmes may not be more effective than those cost less.
+No students should, therefore, be deprived from participating in an activity for financial reason.
+And schools should not think that more expensive programmes are necessarily more effective than those that cost less.
 Furthermore, schools are encouraged to use the existing ‘Hong Kong Jockey Club Life-wide Learning Fund’ and EDB's ‘School-based After-school Learning and Support Programmes’ to subsidise financially-needy students to participate in related activities. (to top )

 Q22: Would OLE incur any additional resource implication?

 A22: No, schools are encouraged to build OLE on their existing strengths and practices and to make good use of existing resources (e.g. OEBG) flexibly for further development of OLE.
 Most OLE components do not require extra resources (e.g. MCE, PE, music lessons, visual arts lessons) whereas teachers would take up responsibility to run OLE. (to top )